bloomberg/rmqcpp/docs/doxygen.md

 ```

-An example of a consumer callback implementation:
+Here is an example of a consumer callback implementation:

 ```cpp